Fencing rules: Timing changes

-Having said that, every one of the above claims is a subject of dispute.
+The issue of unwillingness to attack was addressed by the FIE with the “Unwillingness to Fight” rule in 2019, which implemented penalties for inactivity and was first used at the Olympics during the 2020 Summer Olympics in Tokyo, Japan.
+This Unwillingness to Fight rule dictated that when a minute elapses without a point, the fencer who is behind receives a yellow card, and multiple offenses would warrant a red card.
+The rationale behind this ruling was that directing penalties towards one fencer would grant incentive for the fencer who was behind to play more aggressively, as they had more to lose by playing passively.

 In sabre, the inadequacy of existing sensors has made it necessary to dispense with the requirement that a cut must be delivered with either the leading or the reverse edge of the blade and that, once again, it must arrive with sufficient force to have caused an injury had the blade been sharp (but not so forcefully as to injure one's opponent with a blunt weapon.)
 At present, any contact between the blade and the opponent's target is counted as a valid hit.
 Some argue that this has reduced sabre to a two-man game of tag; others argue that this has made the game more sophisticated.

-The other serious problem in sabre (universally acknowledged as a problem) is that of "whip-over."
+The other serious problem in sabre is that of "whip-over."
 The flexibility of the blades is such that the momentum of a cut can often "whip" the end of the blade around the defender's parry.
 The low success rate of parries (compared to other weapons) is seen by many as impoverishing the tactical repertory of the weapon.
 In 2000 the FIE brought in rule changes requiring stiffer blades.
 This has improved matters but not eradicated the problem altogether.
 There has been talk of making the sabre guard smaller, in order to make attacks on preparation and counterattacks easier and thus slow down the momentum of the attack, giving the defender more of a chance.

-Finally, the cut-out times deserve a mention.
 The cutout time is the maximum time allowed by the box between two hits registering as simultaneous (if this time is exceeded, only one light will appear).
 In épée this time is very short: 40 milliseconds.
 This means that, so far as human perception is concerned, the hits really do need to arrive at the same instant.
 In foil and sabre, where priority rules apply, the cutout times are considerably longer (hundreds of milliseconds).
 This was a source of two problems: